BAM! Entertainment: Expansion

+Fate and bankruptcy

 In 2002, BAM! started to suffer from financial problems, which led to the NASDAQ threatening to delist the company.

 In April 2003, the company's London-based development studio was purchased by VIS Entertainment, however, VIS later announced that the studio would close following the completion of its remaining projects.
 In the same year, following the expiration of their distribution deal with Ubi Soft, BAM! entered into a new distribution deal with Acclaim Entertainment in August.
 Unlike the Ubi Soft partnership, the Acclaim deal included all PAL region countries.
 The deal ended after Acclaim's bankruptcy the following year.

 In 2004, BAM! acquired VIS Entertainment and fellow subsidiary State of Emergency Development.
 The NASDAQ finally delisted BAM!'s stock in the same year.
 VIS Entertainment was placed into bankruptcy in April 2005; BAM! then sold the rights to VIS's State of Emergency 2 to DC Studios in May that year and filed for bankruptcy shortly thereafter.